Thornton Creek Elementary School

 Seattle, WA 98115

 Assistant Principal: Laureen Miller email@example.com

-Thornton Creek Web Editors: email@example.com, for reporting typos and broken links and making requests
+Thornton Creek Web Editors: firstname.lastname@example.org, for reporting typos, broken links, and additional help.

 Frequently Asked Questions

 Yes!
 For Open House and Enrollment information, please click on the button on the right side of our home page.

 How do you know if Thornton Creek is right for your child and your family?

 Thornton Creek Elementary school is a PreK-5 Option school in the Seattle Public School system, located in the View Ridge/Wedgwood neighborhood in northeast Seattle.
 At Thornton Creek, our learning environment engages students in academically rigorous exploration and discovery through expeditionary learning.